bobhamelers/BobHamelers-FinalProject-CountryInfo/PROCESS.md

 Today I have tried to better my code in accompience with BetterCodeHub.
 I didn't fullfill the job fully, but I made some progress.
 Next to that, I fixed in a lot of files small text fails and layout points.
 In addition to that, I add a LICENSE, add Screenshots and make better code en better md files.

 ### day 25 (19), 01-01-2018
 Today I have written my hole REPORT.md and I have made everywhere some small improvements.
+Next to that I have made a create alert extension, to better my code, with help of Emma.